2018 – Warsaw

 The hotel, with its 103 suites in the very heart of the city, will feature a splendid Grill Restaurant, were contemporary cuisine will be served, offering the refined taste of some Polish classics, a “hand-picked touch” granted by the best local products.
 The Long Bar, inspired to the Raffles rich Singaporean tradition, where an Asian-fusion tapas selection will be proposed.

-An old Hotel wine list from 1939, found during the renovation process (see image), pointed out the international opening to classic regions such as Bordeaux, Burgundy, Champagne, Germany, etc…
+An old Hotel wine list from 1939, recovered from the archives (see image), pointed out the international opening to classic regions such as Bordeaux, Burgundy, Champagne, Germany, etc…

 The message I felt compelled to deliver to all those browsing through the 2018 version of the “carte des vins” is this sense of respect for the past and traditions, with a fair showcase on the classics merged with a representative view of central Europe wines.
 You’ll find some iconic references from Austria and Germany, some rising stars from Hungary, stretching from the volcanic micro appellation of Somlo to Tokaji and of course Poland, with its emerging wave of passionate producers.